The Honors College Mission Heading link

 The Honors College Vision

-The Honors College will stand out as an inclusive community of scholars – within the university and among its peers – by emphasizing transformative academic and personal development among its students, faculty, and staff; encouraging innovation and tenacity through the integration of knowledge and world-class research; and advancing the pursuit of a just society through leadership and civic engagement within a global city.
+The Honors College will stand out as an inclusive community of scholars – within the university and among its peers – by emphasizing transformative academic and personal development among its students, faculty, and staff; encouraging innovation and tenacity through the integration of knowledge and world-class research; and advancing the pursuit of a just society through leadership within a global city.

 All members of the Honors College also belong to a degree-granting college such as Liberal Arts and Sciences (LAS) or Engineering.
 Those students participating in web-based programs, however, are not eligible for participation at present.
 Members of the Honors College are expected to take honors courses and/or participate in an array of experiences beyond the classroom each semester.